Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/create-a-mail-message.md

 2. In the **Advanced Options** dialog, click **Use SMTP**.
 3. To configure the server to use for submitting the mail message, click **Settings**.

+## Remove macros in macro-enabled Excel attachments
+If the message is sent through a malware/spam filter which blocks attachments containing macros, select the **Convert macro-enabled Excel attachments to xlsx file format** in the **Advanced Options** dialog.
+Note that this options removes all macros in Excel attachments saved in the xls, xlsm, or xltm file format.

 See Also